artalar/reatom/packages/hooks/README.md

 All atoms and actions have a hooks to they lifecycle, this package expose friendly helpers to use this hooks.

+As all computations in Reatom are lazy, it is safe to create atoms or actions dynamically in fabrics, for [atomization](https://www.reatom.dev/guides/atomization) for example.
+You could use this hooks for dynamic atoms too if the target atom is dynamic.
+If the target atom is static (in global scope) and you create a hook dynamically in some fabric you should manage the hook dispose manually, by the returned callback.

+A lot of cool examples you could find in [async package docs](https://www.reatom.dev/packages/async).

 ## `withInit`

 Operator to set state creator callback to an atom, which is called by first atom subscription (during transaction).